jussiry/houCe/readme.md

 ## features

-* Start coding your app right away, no configuration required.
 * Automatic localStorage caching of the application state and data.
 * Clean Ajax deferring for retrieving data from external API's and storing that data locally.
 * Connect to OAuth2 enabled API's (Facebook, Google, etc.) instantly.